 2017: Ridgeview Ambulance celebrated 40 years of service with a staff of 71 paramedics, 56 EMTs and 13 dispatchers with 17 ambulances in the fleet serving an annual volume of more than 14,000 calls.

-2017: Ridgeview Ambulance began management of Le Sueur Ambulance.
+2017: Ridgeview becomes the ambulance contractor for Le Sueur Ambulance.

 2018: Ambulance fleet is updated with nine new replacement safety seating ambulances